BielSeb/voltammetry_meas_eval/README.md

 For detailed information about the research work write to benedikt.piller@tum.de.

 ### Detailed Manual
-He also wrote detailed instructions about how to use the Script for their purposes.
+He also wrote detailed instructions about how to use the script for their purposes.
 Have a closer look [here](MANUAL.pdf).

 ![example evaluation plot](https://github.com/bielseb/voltammetry_meas_eval/blob/main/Test-CV-with_GCE_meas10.png?raw=true)